Identity Theft Statistics

-Out of 25.95 million victims, about 13.45 million were women and 12.49 million were men.
+Out of 25.95 million victims, about 13.45 million were women, and 12.49 million were men.
 These figures represent 10.3% of all women and 10.1% of all men in America aged 16 or older.
-Most men (6.81 million) struggle with the misuse of credit card details.
-For women (6.51 million), on the other hand, misusing existing bank accounts is the main issue.
+Most men (6.81 million) struggled with the misuse of credit card details.
+For women (6.51 million), on the other hand, misusing existing bank accounts was the main issue.
 Opening accounts or misusing personal data affected 1.21 million men and 1.39 million women, according to stats about identity theft.

-27. White Americans are the most common victims of identity and credit card fraud.
+27. White Americans are the most common victims of identity fraud.

 28. White Americans struggle the most with credit card fraud, while African Americans mostly deal with bank account fraud.

-Credit card fraud statistics show that about 6.5% (10.66 million) of scammed White Americans had their credit card details misused.
+Credit card fraud statistics show that about 6.5% (10.66 million) of scammed White Americans had their credit card details misused in 2016.
 Most African Americans (1.42 million or 4.6%) had their bank account details misused.
-The situation is similar among Hispanic Americans with 1.42 million or 3.5% dealing with abuse of bank account information.
+The situation is similar among Hispanic Americans, with 1.42 million or 3.5% dealing with abuse of bank account information.